cran-task-views/ExtremeValue/ExtremeValue.md

     -   A set of procedures for modelling parametrically and non-parametrically the dependence structure of multivariate extreme-values is provided in `r pkg("ExtremalDep")`.
+    -   The `r pkg("BMAmevt")` package implements a Bayesian nonparametric model that uses a trans-dimensional Metropolis algorithm for fitting a Dirichlet mixture to the spectral measure based on pseudo-angles.

 -   ### [Peak-Over-Threshold by GPD approach:]{#MultiPOT}